JONES V. CHOPRA AND CONSUMER FINANCIAL PROTECTION BUREAU

 If you are African American, Black, and/or Hispanic and were employed by the Consumer Financial Protection Bureau (“CFPB” or “Bureau”) at any time between February 13, 2011 and April 19, 2022, and served during that time in a non-supervisory position(s) that was (1) assigned to the Bureau’s Office of Consumer Response, (2) in pay bands identified by the Bureau as 4, 4A, 4B, 40, 41, 5, 5A, 5B, 5C, 51, 52, 53, 6, 6A, or 60, and (3) classified by the Bureau as falling within occupational job series code 301 (except that serving in the following positions does not qualify you for class membership: Consumer Response Implementation Manager (position description #110090), Consumer Response Manager (Quality Control) (position description #111410), Policy Analyst (position description #110210), or Consumer Response Analyst (position description #110770)), a class action settlement will affect your rights.

-On September 15, 2023, Judge Beryl A. Howell of the U.S. District Court for the District of Columbia granted preliminary approval of a proposed class action settlement in the lawsuit Jones v.
+On January 18, 2024, Judge Beryl A. Howell of the U.S. District Court for the District of Columbia granted final approval of a proposed class action settlement in the lawsuit Jones v.
 Chopra, Civil Action No. 18-cv-2132.
-This website provides information about Class Members’ rights and options under the Settlement.
-The proposed Settlement will provide a Settlement Fund of $6 million for a class of certain African American, Black, and/or Hispanic CFPB employees to resolve claims of race discrimination and retaliation against the Bureau.

 Your legal rights are affected whether you act or don’t act.
 Please read the information provided on this website and the settlement documents carefully.